Solberga Foundation

 Mission Alignment

-- Grassroots-led and community-centered approach
+- Grassroots-led and community-centred approach

 - Focus on systemic transformation rather than service delivery